vuongducphuong/documentation/content/applications/websites/livechat/responses.rst

 .. image:: responses/responses-help.png
    :align: center
-   :alt: View of the message generated from using the /help command in Odoo Live Chat.
+   :alt: View of the message generated from using the /help command in Leansoft Live Chat.

 .. seealso::
   - :doc:`/applications/productivity/discuss/overview/get_started`